firefly-iii/docs/docs/docs/data-importer/index.md

 - [Nordigen](https://nordigen.com/) is a fintech solution who's API supports over [2100 banks](https://nordigen.com/en/coverage/)

 If those institutes do not support your financial institution, be sure you can still import CSV files.
 Other formats are still on the roadmap.
 That should cover your needs.

-Should you be wondering: the YNAB and bunq importers are [discontinued](https://github.com/firefly-iii/firefly-iii/issues/5161).
-Sorry about that.

 ## Installation